vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-04-collections.md

 For strings and integers the hash and equal functions are detected automatically, objects are distinguished by their references by default.
-You have to provide custom hash and equal functions only if you want to override the default behaviour.
+You have to provide custom hash and equal functions only if you want to override the default behavior.

 ## 4.4.3.
 HashSet\<G\>

 Implementing: Iterable\<G\>, Collection\<G\>, Set\<G\>

 A set of elements of type `G`.
-Duplicates are detected by computing a hash value for each key - this can be customised by providing pointers to functions for hashing and testing equality of keys in specific ways.
+Duplicates are detected by computing a hash value for each key - this can be customized by providing pointers to functions for hashing and testing equality of keys in specific ways.

 ## 4.4.4.
 Read-Only Views

-You can get a read-only view of a collection via the *read_only_view* property, e.g. `my_map.read_only_view`.
+You can get a read-only view of a collection via the `read_only_view` property, e.g. `my_map.read_only_view`.
 This will return a wrapper that has the same interface as its contained collection, but will not allow any form of modification, or any access to the contained collection.